vsevolod-kovalev/DNNFromScratch/README.md

 ## Optimizer

 * **Stochastic Gradient Descent (SGD)**: Updates weights incrementally for each training sample, which can lead to faster convergence on large datasets.

-## Handling the Symmetry Problem

-Initializing weights to identical values causes neurons to update identically during training, preventing the network from learning effectively.
-Random initialization breaks this symmetry, allowing each neuron to learn different features.

-## Simplifying Backpropagation with Softmax and CCE

-When using Softmax activation with Categorical Cross-Entropy loss, the gradient simplifies to \( \hat{y} - y \), where \( \hat{y} \) is the predicted probability and \( y \) is the true label.
-This simplification avoids computing the derivative of the Softmax function explicitly during backpropagation, streamlining the training process.